DLibatique/CLAS199/5-creative.md

 ### <a name="art">Creative Project 2: Artistic Rendering.</a>

 **Illustrate a scene or object from any of the works we read this semester**, and **write a 5-6 sentence paragraph describing it**, as if it were on display in a museum and the paragraph is its blurb on the wall next to it.
 Any medium (electronic or physical: paint, pencil, sculpture, etc.) is acceptable.
-Some suggestions include ____________.
+Some suggestions include Achilles' lament over Patroclus in Homer's *Iliad* or the exposure of Lysidamus' foolishness after the 'wedding' in Plautus' *Casina*.
 I will be looking to see how (and how creatively) you render details of the text into a visual form, rather than evaluating how good of an artist you are.
 A grade of satisfactory will be granted if it’s clear what scene and what details from that textual account you decided to depict in your artistic rendering.

 <a href="#top" class="underline">Back to top.</a>
 <hr>